abrarhamzah/FIT-1043-DS-Data-Preprocessing/README.md

   8. DoyouthinkwehavecapturedallthereferencestoDonald?Whatother strings might we need to try?
 What problems might we face?

 - Part B: Graphing the Data in R
-  1.How many times does the term ‘Obama’ appear in tweets?
+  1. How many times does the term ‘Obama’ appear in tweets?
   2. You will need to write a format string, starting with “%a %b“ to tell the function how to parse the particular date/time format in your file.
 What format string do you need to use?
   3. Onceyou’veconvertedthetimestamps,usethehist()functiontoplotthe data.
   4. The plot has a bit of an unusual shape.
 Can you see a pattern before Feb 15 and what happens after that?